bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

    * Much simpler to use than oclif, far less overhead
    * Philosophically very like Caproal.js, so immediately felt familiar

-In the abstract, oclif is the better option — it has many more features and is backed by a major tech company, SalesForce.
+In the abstract, oclif is the better option — it has many more features and is backed by a major tech company, Salesforce.
 But no project exists in the abstract!
 For a start, for a small tool like Linkifier, oclif is simply overkill!
-Secondly, it has a lot of dependencies, which is to be expected from a large feature-rich tool.
+Secondly, it has a lot of dependencies, which is to be expected from a large, feature-rich tool.
 And thirdly, and most problematically for me, it forces the use of [TypeScript](https://www.typescriptlang.org), a strongly typed variant of JavaScript that compiles to regular JavaScript.
 In the abstract, TypeScript sounds like a great tool, but I don't know TypeScript, and I wasn't in the mood to learn a whole new language!

-Commander.js on the other hand felt immediately familiar because it really is the spiritual successor to Caporal.js, just modernised a little.
+Commander.js, on the other hand, felt immediately familiar because it really is the spiritual successor to Caporal.js, just modernised a little.
 Being so much less ambitious, it has no dependencies, meaning less long-term maintenance work to keep my CLI script secure.

-Given my pre-existing knowledge, and the scale of this project, Command.js was clearly my best option, so that's what I chose to use.
+Given my pre-existing knowledge and the scale of this project, Commander.js was clearly my best option, so that's what I chose to use.

-Commander.js gives me all the basic terminal-link functionality I just described, but some of the best modern terminal apps take things a little further with simple text formatting.
+Commander.js gives me all the basic terminal-like **BART did you mean -link?** functionality I just described, but some of the best modern terminal apps take things a little further with simple text formatting.

 Terminals remain the realm of fixed-width fonts, with each letter taking up one space in a regular grid, but within that limitation, modern terminals do support some text formatting, including: